 The good news is there is a way around this problem.
 In a sense, you can Make Your Own Kindle!
 Amazon has made available their Kindle Free Reading Apps for PC’s, iPads, and more.
 You simply click, download the free reader onto your device, and you’re good to go!

-I did this myself a few weeks ago on my little netbook computer and it works just great.
+I did this myself a few weeks ago on of my devices and it works just great.
 You have options to make the print smaller or larger, to make more words appear in a line, to bookmark pages, and you can even change a few colors.
 The books I purchased appeared with no problems and even better, I was able to download some free e-books!

 Want to give it a try?
 Here’s few more instructions for the process:

 1. You can click on this link to get to the page of free reading apps:

 = = = = >> Kindle Free Reading Apps

 2. This screen gives you different choices for Smartphones, Computers, or Tablets.
 When I did this for my laptop I used the “Computers” option and clicked on “Windows”.

 3. You will then be brought to a screen for downloading the free app.
 You will want to click on the black box that says “Download Now”

 4.The reading app is then downloaded onto your computer (or other device you may select).

 5. You will get a screen asking you to register.
 Don’t skip this step!
 I closed out of this screen on my first attempt and then couldn’t download any books so be sure to register.
 If you already have an Amazon account, you can use that same email and username information.